rackerlabs/support-how-to/content/cloud-networks/attach-a-cloud-network-to-an-existing-cloud-server.md

 detach them from a cloud server, you might experience a brief interruption (lasting a few seconds) in traffic hitting your cloud server while networking is being reset on the server.

++**Warning for Rackconnect v2.0:** Do not attach or detach a cloud network onto a server that is using Rackconnect v2.0.
+Attaching or detaching a cloud network on a Cloud Server using Rackconnect v2.0 causes the network stack to be reset, which breaks the cloud server's connectivity to Rackconnect v2.0.
+If you need to attach a network to a cloud server that currently runs Rackconnect v2.0, please contact support before making the change.

 To attach an isolated network to an existing cloud server by cloning it in the Cloud Control Panel, perform the following steps: